SAP-samples/teched2023-XP265/exercises/ex1/README.md

 You can find more information on this on our product page under [System Types](https://help.sap.com/docs/identity-provisioning/identity-provisioning/system-types?locale=en-US).

-The Identity Provisioning service supports provisioning of users and groups between multiple supported cloud and on-premise systems, both SAP and non-SAP.
+The Identity Provisioning service supports provisioning of users and groups between multiple cloud and on-premise systems, both SAP and non-SAP.
 The complete list can be found under [Supported Systems](https://help.sap.com/docs/identity-provisioning/identity-provisioning/supported-systems?locale=en-US)

 ## Exercise 1.1 Creating a source system in IPS

-1. Navigate to the Identity Provisioning tab in the administrative console:
+1. Navigate to the Identity Provisioning menu in the administrative console:

 <img src="/exercises/ex1/images/12.png">